 All students participating in inter-collegiate athletics must verify with the Athletic Director that they have adequate medical insurance and are in sound physical condition.
-A student's physical condition will be determined by the team physician or designee prior to competition through a physical.
-Ongoing observation will be monitored by the coaching staff, athletic training staff, and team physician.
-Insurance verification needs to be documented with insurance and by physician's certifications.
-The university does not carry primary medical insurance on any student.
-Additionally, any student participating in intercollege athletics must complete the necessary paperwork in order to practice or compete.
-Further, every student must be declared academically and athletically eligible by standards set by Fontbonne University and/or the NCAA.
+This verification needs to be documented with insurance and by physician's certifications.
+The University does not carry primary medical insurance on any student.